Haitian diaspora: Latin America and the Caribbean

 Geographically, Haiti is in the Latin America & Caribbean region, and many slightly better-off Latin American countries have large Haitian populations.
 Historically, its neighbors, the Dominican Republic and Cuba, have had the bulk of the Haitian populations in the region outside of Haiti itself.
 Part of the reason for the ongoing Dominican-Haitian tension in the present day is because of strong illegal immigration in recent decades.
-Rapidly emerging Haitian populations have been popping up in Brazil, Mexico, Chile, Colombia, Panama, Costa Rica, Argentina, Jamaica, Barbados, Guyana, the Bahamas, and Trinidad and Tobago, among other places in the region.
-The US territories of Puerto Rico and the US Virgin Islands also have sizeable Haitian populations, as well as other Caribbean territories belonging to France or the United Kingdom.
-In 2021, tens of thousands of Haitians previously residing in South America traveled north by caravan from Colombia, through Darien Gap into Panama, then northward through Central America and Mexico to the U.S. border.
+Rapidly emerging Haitian populations have been popping up in Brazil, Mexico, Peru, Venezuela, Ecuador, Chile, Colombia, Panama, Costa Rica, Argentina, Puerto Rico, United States Virgin Islands, Sint Marteen, Barbados, Guyana, Curaçao, Aruba, Dominica, the Bahamas, and Suriname among other places in the region.
+The Caribbean territories belonging to France or the United Kingdom have sizeable Haitian populations.
+In 2021, tens of thousands of Haitians previously residing in South America traveled north by caravan from Colombia, through Darién Gap into Panama, then northward through Central America and Mexico to the U.S. border.